State of AI

 title = {{State of AI · Austria · 2026}},

-author = {Schumacher, Christian and Tihanyi, Can},
+author = {Schumacher, Andreas and Schumacher, Christian and Tihanyi, Can},

 year = {2026},